-Once I was asked, “Can you recommend a reliable source for website user interface (UI) terminology in different languages?
+Once I was asked, “Can you recommend a reliable source for website User Interface (UI) terminology in different languages?
 I mean, how do you decide which one is better to use among "log in", "login" and "sign in"?
-And how can I find the equivalent terms in other languages?"Microsoft Language Portal (even if here the risk is to find Microsoft Corporate terminology) and also TAUS Data, where I personally found a lot of solutions.
+And how can I find the equivalent terms in other languages?"Microsoft Language Portal (just pay attention to Microsoft Corporate terms like "charm") and also TAUS Data, in my opinion the best resource for this domain.

-I was therefore thinking, what about extracting the website user interface terminology from the huge TMs available online?
-"Save, next, search, about us, contact us” and other frequent text strings, are on every website (and app).
+I was therefore thinking, what about creating a ready-to-use website UI terminology?"Save, next, search, about us, contact us” and other UI terms are basically on every website (and apps).

-Would it be useful and time-saving to just download the website UI terminology in the language we need?
+Would it be useful and time-saving to just download the website UI terminology in the language you need?
 What about a multilingual UI termbase?
-Of course UI terminology needs to be standardised first...
+Of course UI terminology needs to be standardised first.

 28 August 2014 update: I just found out that Linguee is also very useful for checking UI Terminology.